cchristelis/cartridge/readme.md

-# Basic website setup.
+# Basic website generator.

-Get yourself going with a ready made basic gulp setup.
+Get yourself going with a ready made basic website setup.

 This repository holds the standard SASS, JavaScript and Testing suit for any website at start level.